 Portugal is well known for its beautiful beaches, but if you're not a fan of sand getting everywhere, we have a great alternative to the beach for you this summer.
-Natural pools in Portugal can be hard to come by, but we've gone on a mission and put together a selection of the very best natural swimming pools in mainland Portugal and on the island of Madeira.
-Check out our recommendations of these "piscinas naturais" which is how you say natural pools in Portuguese.
+Discover the best natural pools in Portugal, perfect for a refreshing swim without the hassle of sand.
+Natural swimming pools in Portugal offer a unique experience, whether you're exploring mainland Portugal or the island of Madeira.
+We've curated a selection of the top Portugal natural pools, so you can easily find the perfect spot for a dip.
+Check out our recommendations of these "piscinas naturais" – the Portuguese term for natural pools.
+Enjoy the serenity and beauty of a natural pool in Portugal this summer!

 Porto Moniz Natural Pools, Madeira

-Our first stop takes us to the wonderful Natural Pools of Porto Moniz Portugal which are located on the island of Madeira.
-Madeira Island is home to some of Portugal's best natural pools and Porto Moniz arguably tops the list.
+Our first stop takes us to the stunning Natural Pools of Porto Moniz, located on the island of Madeira, Portugal.
+Madeira Island is renowned for its beautiful natural pools, and Porto Moniz arguably tops the list.

 Is Porto Moniz worth visiting?
-Without a doubt, and this is why.
-Porto Moniz natural pools are unique due to their volcanic nature and became famous all over the world after their appearance on National Geographic and as part of a CNN feature of the best natural pools in the world.
-The pools were formed by lava cooling and for the cost of just 3 euros, you'll be able to take full advantage of these beautiful natural swimming pools and unbeatable sea views.
+Absolutely, and here's why.
+The Porto Moniz natural pools are unique due to their volcanic origin.
+These pools gained international fame after being featured by National Geographic and CNN as some of the best natural pools in the world.
+Formed by cooling lava, these pools offer a one-of-a-kind swimming experience for just 3 euros, allowing you to enjoy the crystal-clear waters and breathtaking sea views.

 Seixal Natural Pools, Madeira